JavonSun/hca/matlab/hca-ml/hca-ml-v1.0/readme.txt

 Jiangwen Sun, Henry R Kranzler and Jinbo Bi
 PloS One, 10 (12), 2015

-An Effective Method to Identify Heritable Components from Multivariate Phenotypes Jiangwen Sun, Henry R Kranzler and Jinbo Bi
+Quadratic Optimization to Identify Highly Heritable Quantitative Traits from Complex Phenotypic Features Jiangwen Sun, Jinbo Bi and Henry R Kranzler
-PloS One, 10 (12), 2015
+In the Proceedings of the 19th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, 2013

 Function get_families (get_families.m) is a utility function, which extracts families from given pedigree file and organizes family members in parent - progeny order.
 This function is designed for preparing input for function PedHQTI and function kinship_matrix (see below).

 Function kinship_matrix (kinship_matrix.m) is also a utility function.
-This function creates kinship matrix that is one of the inputs of PedHQTI.
+This function creates the kinship matrix, which is one of the inputs of function PedHQTI.

 Function match (match.m) is a utility function that locates elements in first input vector from the second input vector.